 Underlayment

-Number three is the underlayment, check it out all by lifting edge pieces to confirm that each of the Coated Roofing Sheets is installed right on top of the other.
+Number three is the underlayment, take a look at it by lifting edge pieces to verify that each one of the Coated Roofing Sheets is in place right on top of each other.

 Perimeter Starter Strip